beam-campus/logatron/system/apps/logatron_edge/lib/region/readme.md

 ## Abstract

-The Agrex.Region Subsystem is responsible for generating a virtual region in the Agrex Landscape.
+The Agrex.Region Subsystem is responsible for generating a virtual region in the Agrex Scape.

 A Agrex.Region is identified by an *InitParams.id* and consists of a number of farms, determined by the *InitParams.nbr_of_farms* value.